On Krull-Gabriel dimension and Galois coverings: Introduction and main results

 We recall some important results on the Krull-Gabriel dimension of an algebra.
 All of them support the above conjecture.
 Indeed, M. Auslander proves in \cite[Corollary 3.14]{Au} that $\KG(A)=0$ if and only if the algebra $A$ is of finite representation type.
 H. Krause shows in \cite[11.4]{Kr2} that $\KG(A)\neq 1$ for any algebra $A$.
 W. Geigle proves in \cite[4.3]{Ge2} that if $A$ is a tame hereditary algebra, then $\KG(A)=2$.
 A. Skowro\'nski shows in \cite[Theorem 1.2]{Sk5} that if $A$ is a cycle-finite algebra \cite{AsSk1}, \cite{AsSk2} of domestic representation type, then $\KG(A)=2$, see also \cite{Mal}.
 M. Wenderlich proves in \cite{We} that if $A$ is a strongly simply connected algebra \cite{Sk1}, then $A$ is of domestic type if and only if $\KG(A)$ is finite.
 R. Laking, M. Prest and G. Puninski prove in \cite{LaPrPu} a renowned result that string algebras \cite{SkWa}, \cite{BuRi} of domestic representation type have finite Krull-Gabriel dimension, see also \cite{Pu3}, \cite{PrPu}.

-There exist algebras with infinite Krull-Gabriel dimension.
-Indeed, the results of \cite[Chapter 13]{Pr} and \cite{GP} imply that the Krull-Gabriel dimension of strictly wild algebras and wild algebras, respectively, is infinite.
+There exist algebras with Krull-Gabriel dimension undefined.
+Indeed, the results of \cite[Chapter 13]{Pr} and \cite{GP} imply that the Krull-Gabriel dimension of strictly wild algebras and wild algebras, respectively, is undefined.
 J. Schr\"oer proves in \cite[Proposition 2]{Sch2} that this is also the case for nondomestic string algebras.
-W. Geigle shows in \cite{Ge1}, see also \cite{Ge2}, that tubular algebras \cite{Ri} have infinite Krull-Gabriel dimension.
+W. Geigle shows in \cite{Ge1}, see also \cite{Ge2}, that tubular algebras \cite{Ri} have no Krull-Gabriel dimension.
 This also holds for pg-critical algebras, strongly simply connected algebras of nonpolynomial growth (see \cite{KaPa} and \cite{KaPa2}) and some algebras with strongly simply connected Galois coverings (see \cite{KaPa3}).
 We note that the results of \cite{KaPa,KaPa2,KaPa3} show, among other things, that the width of the lattice of all pointed modules \cite{PPT}, \cite{KaPa2} over any of these algebras is infinite.
-This yields that their Krull-Gabriel dimension is infinite, see for example \cite{Pr2}.
+This yields that their Krull-Gabriel dimension is undefined, see for example \cite{Pr2}.

 The Krull-Gabriel dimension is defined for any locally bounded $K$-category.
 The definition is similar to the one presented above, see Section 2 and Section 4 for the details.
 In fact, the Krull-Gabriel dimension is defined for any skeletally small abelian category, see Section 3.
 For example, in \cite{BobKr} the authors determine the Krull-Gabriel dimension of discrete derived categories.